 4. The future really ain’t bad!
 While I sometimes miss holding my little babies, I adore the joy of this season in which I’m living.
 There’s an entire area of the human heart that no one knows exists until he or she first holds that creature known as the “grandchild.”
 I am not grieving that my children are no longer little.
 Quite the opposite!
 By God’s good grace, I get to be a part of the lives my children bring into this world.
 All of the joy and little of the work…so precious and fun!

 Here’s a little bonus for you: This is the most wonderful season of marriage I could have ever imagined.
 My husband and I cherish the time we are spending together, and enjoying our grandchildren together is an incredible reward for having not thrown in the towel during very difficult times.
 Time has gifted us with a sweet recognition of what matters and what is of little importance, not just today but forever.
 Beyond this, I’ve picked up things I had laid down in order to raise my kids, and have also taken up some new things.
 I’ve gone back to school, pursuing a desire birthed in high school to earn a PhD.
 I discovered the exhilaration of mountain biking just as I became a grandma, and oh, how I love the trails!
-Other “wellness” pursuits have fallen into place also, like juicing and essential oils, which has turned into a very profitable business!
+Other “wellness” pursuits have fallen into place also.
 My husband and I have been freed up to turn our focus toward ministries like Kids Alive which serves children suffering from poverty, sex trafficking, war, and famine.
 (For more info on this, visit http://www.kidsalive.org.)
-The doors which God has opened are infinitely more meaningful and exciting than books and baths!
+The doors which God has opened are exciting.

 So, sweet mama, it’s okay if you blink.
 Tomorrow will bring joys of its own!
 The same God of grace and mercy who is with you today is already there in the tomorrow.